galaxyproject/galaxy-hub/src/news/2019-04-galaxy-update/index.md

 Please see the [release notes](https://galaxyproject.org/news/2019-03-cloudbridge-v2/) for additional information.

+## Galaxy Status

+We are happy to announce that we now have a status page to monitor the status of our public useGalaxy.* servers and certain Galaxy services.
+This page tracks the operational status of [usegalaxy.org](usegalaxy.org), [usegalaxy.eu](usegalaxy.eu), and [usegalaxy.org.au](usegalaxy.org.au) servers, as well as Galaxy services including the Galaxy [(Main) Tool Shed](https://toolshed.g2.bx.psu.edu/), [Galaxy CloudLaunch](https://launch.usegalaxy.org), and Galaxy test services.
+[Status.galaxyproject.org](https://status.galaxyproject.org/) will serve as the central channel for announcing and tracking planned downtime and routine maintenance.

 ## galaxy-lib 19.5.1

 galaxy-lib is a subset of the Galaxy core code base designed to be used as a library.
 This subset has minimal dependencies and should be Python 3 compatible.
 It's available from [GitHub](https://github.com/galaxyproject/galaxy-lib) and [PyPi](https://pypi.python.org/pypi/galaxy-lib).